 Whereas quality assurance allows the City to meet public expectations with the confidence of adherence to standards, performance measurement focuses on tracking the City's own effectiveness in delivering parks and recreation which in turn allows it to make any necessary adjustments.
-By setting performance targets to benchmark at regular intervals - such as month-by-month or year-by-year - the City can demonstrate how well it is meeting its objectives in a transparent, evidence-based manner.
+By setting performance targets to benchmark at regular intervals - such as month-by-month or year-by-year - the City can demonstrate how well it is meeting its objectives in a transparent, evidencebased manner.
 Parks and Recreation staff collect participation, utilization, and other data to analyze current service delivery levels and to measure performance against previous year results.

 The PRMP recognizes that service recovery during and after the COVID-19 pandemic is of paramount importance and will hold priority over the next few years.
-It will take time to rebuild staffing levels and to be able to reach former service and participation levels.
+It will take time to rebuild staffing levels and to be able to reach former service and participation level.

-INITIATIVES - POSITION PARKS & RECREATION FOR SUCESS
+INITIATIVES - POSITION PARKS & RECREATION FOR SUCCESS

 - 6-1.
 Identify key Targets and Initiatives in the PRMP that hold public interest, review progress annually, and develop methods to communicate the progress that is being made. - 6-2.
 Survey satisfaction levels systematically in parks and recreation services once service recovery is closer to 2019 service levels. - 6-3.
 Work with local user groups and other community-based service providers to address methods to attract and retain more volunteers to support their organizations. - 6-4.
-Continue to remove barriers to part-time employment, including exploring further subsidization of leadership courses where applicable - 6-5.
+Continue to remove barriers to part-time employment, including exploring further subsidization of leadership courses where applicable. - 6-5.
 Continue to work with School Boards to test the viability of providing leadership courses for a credit toward secondary school education. - 6-6.
-Continue to engage the Peel District School Board and the Dufferin-Peel Catholic District School Board at regular intervals to discuss opportunities to increase the number of gymnasiums, sports fields and other facilities operating under joint-use agreements.
-Conversations with school boards should occur during statutory meetings associated with the preparation/update of the Brampton Parks Plan, at the time of secondary plan and block planning exercises, as well as when redevelopment/renewal of existing schools are being contemplated. - 6-7.
+Continue to explore opportunities with external partners for joint-use parks and recreation amenities, including continued engagement of the Peel District School Board and the Dufferin-Peel Catholic District School Board at regular intervals to discuss opportunities to increase the number of gymnasiums, sports fields and other facilities operating under joint-use agreements.
+Conversations with school boards and other relevant partners should occur during statutory meetings associated with the preparation/update of the Brampton Parks Plan, at the time of secondary plan and block planning exercises, as well as when redevelopment/renewal of existing schools or recreation centres are being contemplated. - 6-7.
 Continually review partnership arrangements and identify further partnership opportunities that can be achieved by applying the Partnership Framework for Recreation in anticipation of expanded service delivery needs due to population growth and ongoing diversification. - 6-8.
 Implement an Aquatic Safety Management Program, including a Comprehensive Aquatics Safety Audit, to complete a safety assessment of aquatic locations in Brampton. - 6-9.
 Expand Brampton's Swim to Survive Program to include families and seniors in order to support newcomer and diverse populations. - 6-10.
 Refine Good Behaviour Guidelines for Recreation and promote these with respective communications, staff supports and marketing a simpler message. - 6-11.
-Test satisfaction levels by age group annually followed by focus groups to best understand the success of previous interventions and the identification of current gaps in facilities, programs, services as well as customer service.
+Test satisfaction levels by age group annually followed by focus groups to best understand the success of previous